-search, we store the indices sorted, and perform a simple binary search.
+search.
 An additional complexity of $O(\log k)$ is added to each processing thread.
 This is negligible since k is significantly less than the total number of arcs in the graph.
 Compared to excessive memory requirements if storing separate decoding graphs for each context, we only store few 100s of integers.